The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

 ## Example of Adding a Tool to OpenROAD

-The patch file "add_tool.patch" illustrates how to add a tool to OpenROAD.
-Use
+The patch file "AddTool.patch" illustrates how to add a tool to OpenROAD.
+Use the following commands to add a sample tool:

 ``` shell
 patch -p < docs/misc/AddTool.patch